jacksleight/laravel-omni/README.md

 ### Manual Creation

 To create an Omni component manually, simply create a new view file anywhere in the views directory.
-They looks like this:
+They look like this:

 ```blade
 @omni(class